NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 Feature | October 21, 2020

 Scientists have long known the air we breathe can be hazardous to our health.
-The World Health Organization estimates that more than 90 percent of the world’s population breathes air containing harmful levels of pollutants.
-Airborne particulate matter (PM) is especially dangerous.
-Breathing these tiny, floating solid and/or liquid particles of organic and inorganic matter, also known as aerosols, results in more than 4 million premature deaths each year due to cardiovascular, respiratory, and other illnesses, according to a major international health study called the Global Burden of Disease.
+The World Health Organization estimates that more than 99 percent of the world’s population breathes air that exceeds its health-based air quality guideline limits, expressed as long- or short-term exposure to six key air pollutants.
+Airborne particulate matter is especially dangerous.
+Breathing these tiny solid and/or liquid particles of organic and inorganic matter, also known as aerosols, results in more than 4 million premature deaths each year due to cardiovascular, respiratory, and other illnesses, according to a major international health study called the Global Burden of Disease.

-Now a new NASA satellite mission currently in development promises to take research into the connections between PM air pollution and human health to new heights.
-The Multi-Angle Imager for Aerosols (MAIA) investigation, targeted for launch in 2022, will produce unique maps of PM air pollution that epidemiologists will use to study how different types of PM – mixtures of particles with different sizes, shapes, and compositions – affect our health.
-The three-year investigation marks the first-ever partnership between NASA, epidemiologists and health organizations to use space-based data to study human health and improve lives.
+Now a new satellite mission in development by NASA and Italy's Agenzia Spaziale Italiana (ASI) promises to take research into the connections between particulate air pollution and human health to new heights.
+The Multi-Angle Imager for Aerosols (MAIA) mission, targeted for launch no earlier than late 2024, will produce unique maps of particulate matter air pollution that epidemiologists will use to study how different types of particulate matter – mixtures of particles with different sizes, shapes, and compositions – affect our health.
+MAIA marks the first-ever partnership between space agencies (NASA, ASI), epidemiologists, and health organizations to use space-based data to study human health and improve lives.

-Ambient particulate matter air pollution kills more than four million people worldwide every year.
+Ambient particulate matter air pollution leads to premature death for more than four million people worldwide every year.
 Credit: NASA/JPL-Caltech / CC BY-NC-ND 4.0

-“We know exposure to airborne particles from combustion of fossil fuels, traffic, smoke, and dust is associated with various diseases and even mortality,” said MAIA Principal Investigator David Diner of NASA’s Jet Propulsion Laboratory (JPL) in Southern California.
-JPL is building the MAIA instrument and managing the investigation.
-“It is likely that infections from bacteria, fungi, or a virus such as COVID-19 can be exacerbated by air pollution-related health problems that people already have, making them more susceptible to severe illness and adverse health consequences.”
+“We know exposure to airborne particles -- from combustion of fossil fuels, traffic, smoke, and dust -- is associated with various diseases and even mortality,” said David Diner of NASA’s Jet Propulsion Laboratory (JPL) in Southern California, principal investigator of NASA’s MAIA Earth Venture Instrument (EVI) investigation.
+JPL built the MAIA instrument and manages the EVI project.
+ASI is building the spacecraft bus and will conduct additional MAIA science investigations, with both teams forming the mission’s joint science team.
+“Epidemiologists tell us that infections from bacteria, fungi, or viruses (such as COVID-19) can be exacerbated by air pollution-related health problems, making people more susceptible to severe illness and adverse health consequences.”

 Particulate matter air pollution has numerous sources, both natural and human-produced.